Long Close Prep School

 We believe this plays a key role in establishing a positive attitude to learning that serves our pupils well as they progress to Senior School.

-English, Maths, Science, ICT (Information and Communication Technology), Spanish, History, Geography, Music, Design Technology, Religious Education, Physical Education (PE lesson, Games session and Swimming), Art, PSHE (Personal, Social and Health Education), Enrichment
+Children are taught core curriculum subjects: English, Maths, Science, ICT (Information and Communication Technology), Spanish, History, Geography, Music, Design Technology, Religious Education, Physical Education (PE lesson, Games session and Swimming), Art, PSHE (Personal, Social and Health Education), Enrichment

 The emphasis of homework is on the consolidation of key concepts learnt during the school week.
 Challenge homework will be provided where appropriate.
-Topic homework will also be set where pupils will have the opportunity to take part in some creative tasks.
+Topic homework will also be set where pupils have the opportunity to take part in some creative tasks.

 |Prep School Welcome Booklet||View here|